Case Study

 Banana de-handing is the action of separating the banana hand (fruit) from the bunch stalk (stalk).

-Challenges include sap, delicate banana skins and, of course, the use of knives and other cutting tools in close proximity to other staff.
+With the current state of manual banana de-handing, key challenges include sap, delicate banana skins and, of course, the use of knives and other cutting tools in close proximity to other staff.

 De-handing is a crucial process on any commercial banana farm.
 Those responsible for the task set the pace of the packing shed and, as such, the quality of fruit heading to market.